Day 1: Arrival transfers from KIA-Hotel

 Budget Lodging: Horombo Camp

 Day 8: Hike Horombo Hut to trail head, drive to Moshi

 After breakfast, a steady descent takes us down through moorland to the Mandara Hut.
 Continue descending through lush forest path to the National Park gate at Marangu.
 At lower elevations, it can be wet and muddy.
 Gaiters and trekking poles will help.
 Shorts and T-shirts will probably be plenty to wear (keep rain gear and warmer clothing handy).

 A vehicle will meet you at Marangu village to drive you back to your hotel in Moshi (about 1 hour).
 Don’t forget to tip your guides and porters.

 Pick up from the hotel and transfer to KIA to say bye and welcome again.

-The direction starts off evolved on the north facet of the mountain just south of the Kenyan border, and is one of the least traveled routes.
-The descent is down the Marangu course on the south facet of the mountain, so climbers see the mountain from many view factors.
+The direction starts off evolved on the north face of the mountain just south of the Kenyan border, and is one of the least travelled routes.
+The descent is down the Marangu course on the south face of the mountain, so climbers see the mountain from many view factors.

 The pressure to the path head takes approximately 2.5 hours from Moshi through many villages and coffee plantations, together with a present to register mountain climbing in at Marangu.

-The Rongai route also can be accessed from Amboseli national park in Kenya.
-Permit 2 hours which includes border crossing.
+The Rongai route also can be accessed from the Amboseli national park in Kenya.
+Permit 2 hours, which includes the border crossing.
 We will want copies of passports ahead of time.